PeteHaitch/phd_thesis/markdown/paper_reviews.md

 A Bayesian test to replace the "Lister method" of identifying methylcytosines.
 I still don't think identifying methylcytosines is particularly useful.

+## \cite{Zheng:2014ii}

+`MethylPurify`

+> It relies on the following characteristics of the DNA methylome data: (1) all CpG cytosines within a short genomic interval (approximately 300 bp) in a pure cell population share similar methylation levels which are either mostly methylated or mostly unmethylated [36]; (2) the number of bisulfite reads mapped to each genomic interval to tumor and normal cells are in accordance with their relative compositions in the mixture, subject to standard sampling noise.

+Then uses a mixture model to estimate tumour and normal components.

 ### Simulation

 They use the [`BSsim`](http://122.228.158.106/BSSim) software for simulation.